First a quick note! There was a major price increase in late 2023.

 How much does a JR pass cost?!

-Check the current price of a JR pass from an official JR vendor! (partner website)
+Check the current price of a JR pass from an official JR pass vendor! (partner website)

 Note the price in Japanese yen.
 (Because the train ticket prices you’ll look up will be in Japanese yen.)